 Anne is a Licensed Master Social Worker, and also has a Masters degree in Education in Personnel Services.
 She has spent her career working in the disabilities and special needs field.
 She began at Whitten Center in 1974, before moving on the Child Find and Early Intervention program at Oconee County DSN.
 She joined Thrive Upstate in 1979 as a social worker for the Hollis Center.
 During her time with the agency, Anne has shared her talents in Service Coordination and Family Supports since 1985, in addition to serving as Interim Executive Director and Deputy Executive Director.

-Anne is married to John Arrington and they have three adult daughters and five grandchildren.
+Anne is married to John Arrington and they have three adult daughters and seven grandchildren.
 She currently serves on the Board of Directors for the Julie Valentine Center.
-Anne is an active member at Christ Church Episcopal
+Anne is an active member at Christ Church Episcopal.

 Elise W. Hardin